neuresthetics/neuresthetics/README.md

 - decides when to recurse, collapse, or restart from first principles

 Think: **finite‑state machine + recursion engine + epistemic policy layer.**

-### **Geometric Layer (PIEGU)**
-PIEGU (Positive Info‑Entropic Geometric Unification) provides the OS with a geometric model of reasoning:

-- information gain = movement toward structure
-- entropy = unresolved ambiguity
-- convergence = fixed‑point behavior
-- divergence = productive exploration

-It tells the OS *how* to navigate the reasoning space, not just *what* to do next.

-### **Bounds & Evolution Layer**
-Versioned specs (1.2 → 1.3) define:

-- what failed in earlier versions
-- what must be preserved (invariants, safety, epistemic constraints)
-- how new operators or modes integrate
-- thematic stress tests (e.g., abrahamic_x_risk series) to harden behavior

-This layer is the OS’s **test harness + safety lab + evolutionary record**.

-### **End‑to‑End Workflow (the whole mind in motion)**
-1. Input arrives → normalized into internal format
-2. Constructor extracts structure
-3. Seeker expands the hypothesis space
-4. Collider stresses it
-5. Joiner synthesizes
-6. Grounder anchors
-7. Kiln hardens
-8. OS checks invariants → recurses or finalizes
-9. PIEGU guides convergence
-10. Bounds ensure principled behavior

-The output is not “an answer.”
-It’s a **structured reasoning artifact** — explicit, auditable, and recursively derived.

----